changtk07/DL-21-Spring/README.md

 # DL-21-Spring
-Homeworks and final project for Deep Learning, NYU 2021 Spring.
+Homeworks and the final project of Deep Learning, NYU 2021 Spring.

 You can find class repo here: https://github.com/Atcold/NYU-DLSP21

 ## Final Project

-This final project is a image classification task with 25,600 labeld train images, 25,600 labeled validation images and 512,000 unlabeled images.
+This final project is an image classification task with 25,600 labeld train images, 25,600 labeled validation images and 512,000 unlabeled images.
 There are a total of 800 classes.

 We used MoCo as our semi-supervised learning framework and tried to combine design choices from other models.
 Most of the codes is from https://github.com/facebookresearch/moco.